DUI Lawyer in Bethlehem, PA

 After you have been arrested for driving under the influence, you will come before a judge to enter a plea.
 You have two main options: guilty and not guilty.

-In return, your charges are reduced from a DUI to something less severe.
+Your charges are reduced from a DUI to something less severe.
 Most commonly, DUI charges are reduced to reckless driving or, if the evidence is rather weak, a moving violation like speeding.

 What about the Pennsylvania ARD program?

-The Accelerated Rehabilitative Disposition (ARD) program is an option for first-time DUI offenders who have no history of violent crimes, and whose DUI didn’t cause injury or death to another person.
+The Accelerated Rehabilitative Disposition (ARD) program is an option for first-time DUI offenders who have no history of violent crimes and whose DUI didn’t cause injury or death to another person.
 There also must have been no minors present in the vehicle at the time of the arrest.

 However, the ARD program is not right for everyone.
 With this program, you may be required to undergo substance abuse treatment, highway safety classes, and install an ignition interlock device.
 These are all quite costly.